Service • Agentic AI Development for E-commerce Brands

 Agentic AI FAQs

-What is Agentic AI and how is it different from a chatbot?
+What is Agentic AI and how is it different from an e-commerce chatbot?

-A chatbot answers questions.
+A chatbot answers shopper questions.
 An AI agent takes actions.
-Agentic AI uses large language models to plan multi-step work, call APIs and tools, make decisions, and complete goals on its own — like processing a refund end to end, researching a prospect across five sources, or routing a support ticket and drafting a resolution.
+Agentic AI uses large language models to plan multi-step work, call store APIs and tools, make decisions, and complete goals on its own — like resolving a delayed-order issue end to end, processing a return and issuing the refund, or building a personalized product set for a high-AOV shopper.

 How is Agentic AI different from workflow automation tools like Zapier?

 Workflow automation runs predefined steps based on rules you write.
-Agentic AI handles work where the steps aren’t known in advance — the agent inspects the situation, decides what to do, calls the right tools, and adapts when something unexpected happens.
+Agentic AI handles store work where the steps aren’t known in advance — the agent inspects the order, ticket, or shopper history, decides what to do, calls the right tools, and adapts when something unexpected happens.

-How much does it cost to build a custom AI agent?
+How much does it cost to build a custom AI agent for my store?

-How long does it take to build a custom AI agent?
+How long does it take to build a custom AI agent for an online store?

 A working prototype for a narrow use case takes 2–4 weeks.
-A production agent with tool integrations and guardrails typically runs 6–10 weeks.
+A production agent with platform integrations and guardrails typically runs 6–10 weeks.
 Multi-agent systems can take 3–6 months.

-What frameworks do you use to build AI agents?
+What frameworks do you use to build e-commerce AI agents?

 We pick the right framework for your needs.
 Common choices: OpenAI Agents SDK and Assistants API, Anthropic Claude Agent SDK, LangChain / LangGraph, LlamaIndex, AutoGen, CrewAI, Microsoft Semantic Kernel, or custom builds against base LLM APIs.

-Single-agent vs multi-agent systems: which does my business need?
+Single-agent vs multi-agent systems: which does my store need?

-Most businesses start with a single agent.
-Multi-agent systems make sense when you have a complex process with distinct specialist roles, or when handing off between agents is genuinely cleaner than building one larger agent.
+Most online stores start with a single agent.
+Multi-agent systems make sense when you have a complex process with distinct specialist roles — like triage, order resolution, and post-purchase outreach — or when handing off between agents is genuinely cleaner than building one larger agent.

-How do you prevent AI agents from hallucinating or making things up?
+How do you prevent AI agents from hallucinating order or product details?

-Multiple layers: ground the agent in your actual data via retrieval (RAG), restrict it to a defined set of tools, validate every tool input and output, add reasoning checkpoints, and require human approval for irreversible actions.
+Multiple layers: ground the agent in your real catalog, order, and inventory data via retrieval (RAG), restrict it to a defined set of tools, validate every tool input and output, add reasoning checkpoints, and require human approval for irreversible actions.

 How do you handle agent observability and debugging?